intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The ID of gene microarray measurements

-Remarkably, a simple dataset with seven variables summarizing the main distributional traits of the observation-specific posterior \texttt{id}s obtains better performance in predicting the health \texttt{status} than the original dataset.
-The random forest on the original dataset obtained an out-of-bag estimated error rate of 24.19\%, while the error is reduced to 16.13\% for our \texttt{id}-based dataset.
+Remarkably, a simple dataset with seven variables summarizing the main distributional traits of the observation-specific posterior IDs obtains good performance in predicting health status, similar to the original dataset.
+More precisely, the random forest on the original dataset got an out-of-bag estimated error rate of 20.97\%, while the error is reduced to 17.74\% when using our ID-based covariates.
 We can conclude that, in this case, the topological properties of the dataset are associated with the outcome of interest and convey important information.

-We showed how the estimation of heterogeneous \texttt{id}s can not only provide a reliable index of complexity for involved data structures, but can also help unveil relationships among data points hidden at the topological level.
-The application to the \texttt{Alon} dataset showcases how reliable \texttt{id} estimates represent a fundamental perspective that help us discover non-trivial data patterns.
-Furthermore, one can subsequently exploit the extracted information in many downstream analyses such as patient segmentation or predictive analyses.
+We showed how the estimation of heterogeneous ID provides a reliable complexity index for elaborate data structures and helps unveil relationships among data points hidden at the topological level.
+The application to the Alon dataset showcases how reliable ID estimates give additional fundamental perspectives that help us discover non-trivial data patterns.
+Furthermore, one can exploit the extracted information in many downstream investigations, such as patient segmentation or predictive analyses.